davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Constructing Unsigned Certificates

-This document defines the id-unsigned object identifier (OID) under the OID arc defined in {{!RFC8411}}:
+This document defines the id-alg-unsigned object identifier (OID) under the OID arc defined in {{!RFC8411}}:

 ~~~
-  id-unsigned OBJECT IDENTIFIER ::= {1 3 101 TBD}
+  id-alg-unsigned OBJECT IDENTIFIER ::= {1 3 6 1 5 5 7 6 TBD}
 ~~~

-To construct an unsigned X.509 certificate, the sender MUST set the Certificate's signatureAlgorithm and TBSCertificate's signature fields each to an AlgorithmIdentifier with algorithm id-unsigned.
-The parameters for id-unsigned MUST be present and MUST be encoded as NULL.
+To construct an unsigned X.509 certificate, the sender MUST set the Certificate's signatureAlgorithm and TBSCertificate's signature fields each to an AlgorithmIdentifier with algorithm id-alg-unsigned.
+The parameters for id-alg-unsigned MUST be present and MUST be encoded as NULL.
 The Certificate's signatureValue field MUST be a BIT STRING of length zero.

 An unsigned certificate has no issuer, so there are no meaningful values to use for